overblog/GraphQLBundle/UPGRADE-0.12.md

 ### Relay Paginator, Connections & Edges

--   Following the [paginator update](docs/helpers/relay-paginator.md) and the use of interfaces for Relay Connection & Edge, getters & setters must be use to manipulate Connection et Edge Properties
+-   Following the [paginator update](docs/helpers/relay-paginator.md) and the use of interfaces for Relay Connection & Edge, getters & setters must be use to manipulate Connection, Edge and PageInfo Properties

 Before :